PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/initialisation.md

 `````
 ## List-Initialisation

-Initialization using only `{}` is called {term}`list-initialisation` and is usually the best choice because it can be used in every context you will encounter.
+initialisation using only `{}` is called {term}`list-initialisation` and is usually the best choice because it can be used in every context you will encounter.

 It is recommended that list initialisation is used for anything more complicated that a simple variable - even though not having the {term}`assignment operator`, `=`, may be a little disconcerting at first.